 Earlier this week a British-based blogger discovered that his LG Smart TV was transmitting data on his viewing patterns back to the Korean manufacturer, even after he had deselected a settings option entitled “collection of watching info.”

 Having been quick to respond to the claims, LG has now stated that it will launch a firmware update for its Smart TVs, ensuring users’ privacy and data is no longer encroached upon.

 “At LG, we are always aiming to improve our Smart TV experience,” an official spokesperson for the company announced in a statement issued to TrustedReviews.
-“Recently, it has been brought to our attention that there is an issue related to viewing information allegedly being gathered without consent.
+“Recently,

 “Our customers’ privacy is very important part of the Smart TV experience so we began an immediate investigation into these claims.”

 Detailing its findings, the company added: “Information such as channel, TV platform, broadcast source, etc. that is collected by certain LG Smart TVs is not personal but viewing information.
 This information is collected as part of the Smart TV platform to deliver more relevant advertisements and to offer recommendations to viewers based on what other LG Smart TV owners are watching.

 “We have verified that even when this function is turned off by the viewers, it continues to transmit viewing information although the data is not retained by the server.
 A firmware update is being prepared for immediate rollout that will correct this problem on all affected LG Smart TVs so when this feature is disabled, no data will be transmitted.”